Asabeneh/30-Days-Of-JavaScript/06_Day_Loops/06_day_loops.md

     ["ALBANIA", "BOLIVIA", "CANADA", "DENMARK", "ETHIOPIA", "FINLAND", "GERMANY", "HUNGARY", "IRELAND", "JAPAN", "KENYA"]
     ```

-1. Using the above countries array, create an array for countries length'.
+1. Using the above countries array, create an array for the countries length'.

     ```sh
     [7, 7, 6, 7, 8, 7, 7, 7, 7, 5, 5]